-AVs as a Service (AaaS) vs. personal use of AVs - In the absence of an effective regulatory framework, AVs are likely to increase congestion due to the decrease in cost per mile and ability to maximize productivity.
-The regulators reviewed in this report emphasize the importance of testing autonomous shuttles and buses (e.g. in Singapore) as well as ride hailing pilots (e.g. in Arizona and California) rather than individually owned and operated vehicles.
-Regulators are not limiting options for private ownership but signalling that AVs should operate as a service, and leading operators are dedicating efforts to ondemand commute and delivery services.
+AVs as a Service (AaaS) vs. personal utilisation of AVs - In the absence of the right regulatory framework, AVs are likely to increase congestion due to the decrease in cost per mile and ability to maximize productivity.
+The regulators reviewed in this report emphasize the importance of testing autonomous shuttles and buses (e.g. Singapore) as well as ride hailing pilots (e.g. Arizona, California) rather than individually owned and operated vehicles.
+Regulators are not limiting options for private ownership but signalling AVs should operate as a service, and leading operators are dedicating efforts to ondemand commute and delivery services.

-Public acceptance - Governments consider public acceptance as paramount to the deployment of AVs.
+Public acceptance - Governments see public acceptance as paramount in the deployment of AVs.
 Singapore has invested in reassuring vehicle safety through rigorous safety assessment and approval process and the UK is encouraging the reporting of trial information to increase public acceptance.
 AV pilots involving the public can also make the technology more familiar and less threatening.
-For example, ST Engineering and Navya's autonomous shuttles are being piloted in Australia and Singapore, as is Waymo's ride hailing service in Arizona.
-Insurance - Regulators and insurers are developing insurance solutions for AVs.
-Some regulators specify a minimum amount of insurance required (e.g. in California), while others state only that insurance is required, without specification (e.g. in Arizona).
+For example, ST Engineering and Navya's autonomous shuttles are being piloted in Australia and Singapore, and Waymo's ride hailing service is being piloted in Arizona.

+Insurance - Regulators and insurers are currently developing insurance solutions suitable for AVs.
+Some regulators specify a minimum amount of insurance (e.g. California), while others only state that insurance must be held (e.g. Arizona).
 Following a thorough review, Australia has decided to expand Motor Accidents Injury Insurance (MAII) to enable individuals involved in an automated vehicle crash to access MAII schemes.
 Similarly, the UK has also extended its compulsory insurance requirements to cover AV accidents.
-Singapore and California offer the alternative of self-insurance, in case an operator is unable to locate an insurer.
+Singapore and California offer the alternative for self-insurance, in case an operator is unable to locate an insurer.
 Arizona requires the sharing of insurer information and contact details on the regulators' public website.

-Liability - At the time of writing, no modifications to liability structures had been recorded, all jurisdictions were relying on laws and regulations in effect.
-While the UK and Australia are considering introducing a new regulatory sanctions system, to be enforced on the manufacturer/operator in the case of an offence committed while the ADS was preforming the driving task, it is still under examination and has not yet been introduced as an official policy.
+Liability - Currently, no modifications to liability structures have been made, and states and nations are relying on existing laws and regulations.
+While the UK and Australia are considering creating a new regulatory sanctions system, to be enforced on manufacturer/ operator in the case of an offence committed while the ADS was preforming the driving task, it is still being examined and has not yet been introduced as an official policy.